 The Awards and Recognition Committee shall appoint 3 - 5 members to a Subcommittee called "The Sunshine Committee" whose duties and responsibilities shall be included in Appendix A of these Bylaws.

-Website Committee
+Sponsorship and Fundraising Committee

-The Website Committee shall consist of five (5) members: the Association Secretary and the four (4) Regional Chairs (the Regional Chair may designate a regional representative to serve on this committee).
-The Secretary of the Association shall be the Chair or may designate a member to serve as Chair.
-The President may appoint additional members as needed.

-The Website Committee shall:

-Have the responsibility to negotiate and develop a contract with the Webmaster subject to review and approval by the Executive Committee.
-The Association President is authorized to execute the final contract with the Webmaster as recommended by the Executive Committee (contract not to exceed amount approved in CCBSA budget).

-Develop priorities for CCBSA website development including the areas of content, design and organization.
-The Website Committee shall seek input from the full CCBSA membership regarding matters involving the CCBSA website, however, the Committee is empowered to provide direction to the Webmaster independent of the full membership.

-Develop protocols to ensure the CCBSA website content is kept up to date, which may include specifying performance standards as part of the Webmaster’s contract with the Association, authorizing Web Committee members to post content to the CCBSA website and directing the Webmaster to perform projects.

-Develop protocols for the Webmaster to respond to individual member work requests.

-Provide a report at the respective regional meetings and at the annual meeting as directed by the Annual Conference Committee.

-CCBSA Fundraiser Committee
+This committee is responsible for working with the President to solicit conference sponsorships which may include developing a list of possible sponsors, preparing and sending solicitation letters to prospective sponsors and performing necessary follow-up actions as requested by the President.
+Sponsorship levels are described in Appendix B of these Bylaws.

+The President, acting in concert with the Sponsorship Committee, is authorized to directly solicit sponsorships and take all necessary actions to seek sponsorships on behalf of CCBSA.

+Sponsorship of CCBSA enhances our relationship with the private sector, and is beneficial for companies of all interests and sizes, providing an avenue to develop relationships with our membership to foster invaluable public-private partnerships.

-There may be an annual fundraiser related to support for professional development for Clerks of the Board throughout the State.
+Additionally, there may be fundraising opportunities related to support for professional development for Clerks of the Board throughout the State.
 All funds raised are to be used toward training, hiring of workshop speakers and meeting facilitators, purchasing materials related to training, etc. The fundraiser shall be determined by the Executive Committee and be appropriate to the values and professionalism of the Association.

-Fundraising events might include, but are not limited to, development and sale or raffle of products that reflect the Association or the Counties, etc.
+Fundraising events might include, but are not limited to, development and sale or auction of products that reflect the Association or the Counties, etc.

-The Fundraiser Committee may be comprised of volunteers of Clerks of the Board interested in participating and/or members of the Emeriti Clerks Group.
+The Sponsorship and Fundraising Committee may be comprised of volunteers of members interested in participating and/or members of the Emeriti Clerks Group.

 Emeriti Clerks Group

 All persons who have been Clerks of the Board of Supervisors or equivalent who have retired from their position while actively participating as a member of CCBSA.
-Emeriti Members shall consist of those retired Principal members with a minimum of 5 years of membership in the Association.
+Emeriti Members shall consist of those retired Principal members with a minimum of five (5) years of membership in the Association.

 Purpose of the Emeriti Clerks Group is to: